Dave Kitson

-David Barry Kitson (born 21 January 1980) is an English former professional footballer who played as a forward.
-He made 420 appearances in the Premier League and Football League, including 135 for Reading.
+David Barry Kitson (born 21 January 1980) is an English former professional footballer.

-Kitson began his career with non-League Hitchin Town and Arlesey Town before he joined Cambridge United in 2001 and became one of the brightest prospects in the Third Division which led to him being signed by Reading in 2003 for a fee of £150,000.
-He enjoyed great success with the "Royals", forming a formidable partnership with Kevin Doyle as Reading gained promotion to the Premier League in 2006.
-After two seasons in the top flight Reading were relegated and Kitson signed for newcomers Stoke City for a club record fee of £5.5 million.
+Kitson began his career with non-league Hitchin Town and Arlesey Town before he joined Cambridge United in 2001 and became one of the brightest prospects in the Third Division, which led to him being signed by Reading in 2003 for a fee of £150,000.

+He was part of Reading's Championship title winning team that gained promotion to the Premier League for the first time in 2006, with a record 106 points.
+After two seasons in the top flight Reading were relegated and Kitson signed for Stoke City for a club record fee of £5.5 million.

-However, his career soon started to become sour and, after failing to score a single goal, he was loaned back to Reading.
-He began the 2009–10 season better, scoring twice, but was then loaned out again this time to Middlesbrough.
-He returned to Stoke in January 2010 but continued to struggle and, after manager Tony Pulis branded him 'petulant', he was allowed to join Portsmouth as part of a swap deal for Marc Wilson.
-He spent two seasons at Fratton Park but agreed to cancel his contract with Portsmouth in August 2012 with the club in danger of being liquidated, and subsequently joined Sheffield United on a short-term deal, before signing a two-year contract at Oxford United in June 2013.
+He had loan spells with Reading and Middlesbrough before joining Portsmouth.
+He spent two seasons at Fratton Park but his contract with Portsmouth was cancelled in August 2012 with the club in danger of being liquidated, and he subsequently joined Sheffield United on a short term deal, before signing a two-year contract at Oxford United in June 2013.

-Early life

-Born in Hitchin, Hertfordshire, Kitson spent his early career in non-League football with Hitchin Town and Arlesey Town.
-His day job was working at national supermarket chain Sainsbury's as a frozen food stacker.

-Club career
+Playing career

 Cambridge United

-Kitson joined Cambridge United, then in Division Two, in 2001 after being recommended by agent Barry Silkman to U's manager John Beck.
+After playing non-league football for Hitchin Town and Arlesey Town, Kitson joined Cambridge United, then in Division Two, in 2001 after being recommended by agent Barry Silkman to U's manager John Beck.

 He made his debut in 3–2 victory away over Stoke City on 17 March 2001.
 On the final day of the same season, Kitson notched his first goal for the club in a 1–1 draw at Swansea City.

 The following season saw the club relegated from League One but Kitson scored 10 goals, finishing as the club's second-top goalscorer, one behind Tom Youngs.

-It was in the 2002–03 campaign that Kitson really found his feet.
-He scored 25 goals in a prolific campaign which saw him hot on the heels of David Crown's club record of 27 goals in a season.
-After 11 goals in 19 appearances at the start of the 2003–04 season, Kitson left Cambridge to join second-tier outfit Reading.
-His return of 47 goals in 123 appearances in all competitions ensured Kitson's place among the club's all-time legends.
+In the 2002–03 season, Kitson scored 25 goals, falling two goals short of David Crown's club record of 27 goals in a season.
+After 11 goals in 19 appearances at the start of the 2003–04 season, Kitson left to join Reading, having scored 47 goals in 123 appearances in all competitions for Cambridge.